-LAS VEGAS (Feb.
-8, 2019) — Las Vegas-based Horses4Heroes, which has been using its horses to provide affordable, low-cost services with horses since 2006, is looking to open a new Family Equestrian Center in the northwest.
+LAS VEGAS (March 6, 2019) — Las Vegas-based Horses4Heroes, which has been using its horses to provide affordable services with horses since 2006, will be able to open a Family Equestrian Center in the northwest, thanks to a unanimous vote of the Clark County Board of County Commissioners.
 The proposed location is a 2.2-acre ranch, located at 4975 North Miller Lane.
-The property, under residential zoning, allows up to 13 horses and has been used as a horse ranch and training facility for more than 20 years.

 Horses4Heroes provides low-cost and affordable equestrian services to Service Members, veterans, law enforcement officers, fire fighters, school teachers, nurses, EMTs and their immediate families.
-The organization also provides free workshops for veterans with PTSD/MST/TBI, victims of domestic abuse and violence, recovering addicts, at-risk youth and teens and others in the community who need a hand up, not a hand out.
+The organization also provides free workshops for veterans with PTSD/MST/TBI, victims of domestic abuse and violence, recovering addicts, at-risk youth and teens and others in the community.

 “Over the years, Horses4Heroes has introduced more than 10,000 men, women and children to horses, horseback riding, and our western heritage and lifestyle,” said Knott.
 “School children have learned how to make butter, how to brush miniature horses, how to make friends with farm animals and, in so doing, they learn important social skills not being taught in school.
 Children learn how to make eye contact, shake hands and become more patient, kind, understanding and empathetic.”